IDEN: Subscriber Units

 The first WiDEN-compatible device to be released was the Motorola iM240 PC card which allows raw data speeds up to 60 kbit/s.
 The first WiDEN-compatible telephones are the Motorola i850 and i760, which were released mid-summer 2005.
 The recent i850/i760 Software Upgrade enables WiDEN on both of these phones.
 The commercial launch of WiDEN came with the release of the Motorola i870 on 31 October 2005, however, most people never got to experience the WiDEN capability in their handsets.
 WiDEN is also offered in the i930/i920 Smartphone, however, Sprint shipped these units with WiDEN service disabled.
 Many in the cellular forum communities have found ways using Motorola's own RSS software to activate it.
 WiDEN was available in most places on Nextel's National Network.
 As stated above, it no longer is enabled on the Sprint-controlled towers.
 Since the Sprint Nextel merger the company determined that because Sprint's CDMA network was already 3G and going to EVDO (broadband speeds), and then EVDO Rev A, it would be redundant to keep upgrading the iDEN data network.
 WiDEN is considered a 2.5G technology.

 Operators

-Countries which had iDEN networks included United States of America, Canada, Colombia, Israel, Singapore, Saudi Arabia, El Salvador, and Guatemala.
+Countries which had iDEN networks included United States of America, Canada, Mexico, Brazil, Colombia, Argentina, Peru, Chile, Puerto Rico, Costa Rica, India, Korea, Jordan, Guam, China, Philippines, Thailand, Israel, Singapore, Saudi Arabia, El Salvador, and Guatemala.